dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

     host: containerapp
 ```

-With the `project` field pointing to a .NET Aspire AppHost project, AZD activates its integration with .NET Aspire and derive the required infrastructure needed to host this application from the application model specified in the _Program.cs_ file of the .NET Aspire app.
+With the `project` field pointing to a .NET Aspire AppHost project, `azd` activates its integration with .NET Aspire and derive the required infrastructure needed to host this application from the application model specified in the _Program.cs_ file of the .NET Aspire app.

 The _.azure\aspireazddev\config.json_ file has the following contents: